ImanBarjane/employee-attrition-analysis/HR Analysis.md

-As expected, the mean and median satisfaction scores of employees who left are lower than those of employees who stayed.
-Interestingly, among employees who stayed, the mean satisfaction score appears to be slightly below the median score.
-This indicates that satisfaction levels among those who stayed might be skewed to the left.
+As expected, the **mean and median satisfaction scores** of employees who left are **lower** than those of employees who stayed.

-Next, let's examine salary levels for different tenures.
+Interestingly, for employees who **stayed**, the **mean satisfaction** is slightly **lower than the median**, which suggests a **left-skewed distribution**—that is, a subset of these employees have particularly low satisfaction levels, pulling the mean down.
+This could imply that some employees remained at the company despite being relatively dissatisfied.

+---

+###  Salary Levels by Tenure

+Next, we’ll explore how **salary levels vary across different tenure groups**.
+This may help identify whether compensation is aligned with employee experience and whether it potentially influences retention.

 ```python